 Usually marmite rusks call for – yess you guessed it – marmite (vegemite or bovril will also work), butter and sliced bread.
 Basically what you do is you butter the bread, spread some marmite on, cut into strips, and bake at a low heat in the over.

 HOWEVER.
 When I started out my freelance career, butter was a luxury.
 Not something to be spread around indiscriminately.
 And so, I can up with my special budget cutting version.

-Also, do not overcook these little blocks of savory delight.
+A word of caution – not overcook these little blocks of savory delight.
 Even if they don’t burn, they will start to take on a bitter taste.
 I think that what happens is that the marmite starts to overheat and change its flavor.

 By the way, if you have kiddos, marmite rusks can be a great way to get them eating a healthy snack.
 They are essentially the same as a sandwich, only easier to have handy.
 No wonder they were at my friend’s Mom’s Montessori kindergarten!

 - 6 slices of bread (can be stale - it's a great way to use it up)